asinghvi17/RangeExtractor.jl/README.md

 - Flexible tiling schemes: define your own tiling scheme that encodes your knowledge of the data.
 - Completely flexible operations.

+RangeExtractor.jl also integrates with Rasters.jl, so you can call `Rasters.zonal(f, raster, strategy; of = geoms, ...)` to use RangeExtractor to accelerate your zonal computations.

 ## Generic to any Array

 RangeExtractor.jl is designed to be generic to any array type, as long as it supports AbstractArray-like indexing.